 The Company's functional currency is Euro but the majority of its insurance business is in GBP.
 However, this FX exposure is mitigated by the Company, given that it holds FX bank accounts and investments in line with its outstanding liabilities, which are mainly denominated in GBP.
-Furthermore, the new quota share reinsurance contract entered into from 01 July 2021 is settled in the original currency of the policies.
-The Company also has an exposure in Swedish Krona and Norwegian Krona, but these are not considered as material.
+Furthermore, the quota share reinsurance contracts require the reinsurance balances to be settled in the original currency of the policies.
+The Company also has an exposure in Swedish Krona and Norwegian Krona, but these are not considered material.